Medicare enrollment periods — the windows that matter and the penalties for missing them

 If your parent is still working at 65 and has health insurance from their job, the rules are different.
 They don't have to enroll in Medicare immediately.
 They can delay enrollment without penalty as long as their employer's health insurance is still active.

-The rule is complicated: if your employer has 20 or more employees, the rules are lenient.
-Your parent can stay on the employer plan even after turning 65, and they can delay Medicare enrollment without penalty.
+The rule depends on employer size.
+If the employer has 20 or more employees, the rules are lenient.
+Your parent can stay on the employer plan after turning 65 and delay Medicare enrollment without penalty.
 When they finally leave the job or the employer coverage ends, they get a Special Enrollment Period to enroll in Medicare without penalty.

-If the employer has fewer than 20 employees, Medicare is actually the primary payer, and the employer plan is secondary.
-The rules are more complicated, and your parent probably needs to talk to their employer's benefits administrator or a SHIP counselor about the specifics.
+If the employer has fewer than 20 employees, Medicare is actually the primary payer and the employer plan is secondary.
+The rules are more complicated, and your parent needs to talk to their employer's benefits administrator or a SHIP counselor about the specifics.

 The key point is that if your parent is still working with employer coverage when they turn 65, they don't automatically have to take Medicare.
-But they need to be careful about the timing.
-When the employment ends, a Special Enrollment Period opens—usually 63 days—and they can enroll without penalty.
-But if that window closes without enrollment, the lifetime penalties kick in.
+But the timing matters.
+When employment ends, a Special Enrollment Period opens, usually 63 days, and they can enroll without penalty.
+If that window closes without enrollment, the lifetime penalties kick in.

-This is where adult children can really help.
+This is where you can really help.
 If your parent is still working and you think they might retire or change jobs in the next few years, start thinking about Medicare timing now.
-Don't let them wake up one day six months after retirement and realize they should have enrolled in Medicare.
+Don't let them wake up six months after retirement and realize they should have enrolled.

 Late Enrollment Penalties: The Permanent Cost

-This is the scary part, and it should be scary because it's real money that your parent will pay for the rest of their life.
+This is the part that should get your attention, because it's real money that your parent will pay for the rest of their life.

-Here's a real example: the standard Part B premium in 2024 is around $176 per month.
-If your parent delays enrollment for three years, the penalty is 30% of $176, which is about $53 per month.
-So instead of paying $176 per month, they're paying $229 per month.
+Here's what that looks like in practice.
+According to CMS, the standard Part B premium in 2025 is $185 per month.
+If your parent delays enrollment for three years, the penalty is 30 percent of $185, which is about $55.50 per month.
+Instead of paying $185 per month, they're paying $240.50 per month.
 Forever.
-Not for three years, forever.
-Over 20 years of retirement, that's an extra $12,720 they pay for delaying three years.
+Not for three years.
+Forever.
+Over 20 years of retirement, that's over $13,000 in extra premiums for delaying three years.

-These penalties are permanent unless your parent can prove they didn't enroll because of circumstances that qualify for a Special Enrollment Period or because they had creditable coverage (employer health insurance or a spouse's employer plan).
-If they're just delaying because they don't think they need it yet, too bad.
-The penalty is locked in.
+These penalties are permanent unless your parent can prove they didn't enroll because they had creditable coverage (employer health insurance or a spouse's employer plan) or qualified for a Special Enrollment Period.
+If they're just delaying because they don't think they need it yet, the penalty locks in.

-This is important because plans change every year.
-Your parent's Medicare Advantage plan might add a new copay that didn't exist before.
-Part D formularies change, meaning which drugs are covered and how much they cost changes.
+This matters because plans change every year.
+Your parent's Medicare Advantage plan might add new copays.
+Part D formularies change, meaning which drugs are covered and what they cost shifts.
 Medigap premiums change.
 Networks change.
+According to KFF, Medicare Advantage plans modify their benefits, premiums, and provider networks annually, and enrollees who don't compare plans may pay more than necessary.

 If your parent doesn't shop their plan every year, they might be overpaying or getting worse coverage without realizing it.

 The Annual Enrollment Period is also when your parent can make strategic changes.
-Maybe Medicare Advantage made sense last year but your parent's health situation has changed and they need Original Medicare now.
-October through December is when they can make that change.
-Maybe their doctor left their Medicare Advantage network and they need to switch.
-This is the window.
+Maybe Medicare Advantage made sense last year but their health situation changed and they need Original Medicare now.
+Maybe their doctor left the network and they need to switch.
+October through December is when those changes happen.

 Set a calendar reminder for October 15.
-Put a note on your calendar every year.
-Make it a regular thing.
-During that window, review your parent's current plan, get quotes for alternatives, and make sure they're still on the best option for their situation.
-This annual review probably saves your parent a few hundred dollars a year on average.
+Make it a regular annual thing.
+Review the current plan, get quotes for alternatives, and make sure they're still on the best option for their situation.

 Special Enrollment Periods: When Life Changes Allow Changes